PASTORAL MINISTRY HANDBOOK | CHAPTER 9

 o.
 Is your use of alcohol, tobacco and drugs consistent with the standards detailed in Discipline, Chapter 6, Paragraph 143?
 If not, please explain.

 p.
-To what degree do you agree with the Family Standards as defined in the Discipline?
+To what extent do you agree with the Family Standards as defined in the Discipline?
 Are you living consistently with those standards?

 q.
-To what degree do you agree with the Membership and Social Standards as defined in the Discipline?
+To what extent do you agree with the Membership and Social Standards as defined in the Discipline?
 Are you living consistently with those standards?

 r.
-To what degree do you agree with the General Qualifications of Ministers as defined in the Discipline?
+To what extent do you agree with the General Qualifications of Ministers as defined in the Discipline?
 Are you willing to abide by those statements?

 The candidate shall submit to a background check as determined by the Pastoral Ministry Leadership Team.
 This shall be at the candidate’s expense.